minin43/TTT-Custom-Roles/CONVARS.md

 ttt_hivemind_can_see_jesters                   1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the hive mind ttt_hivemind_update_scoreboard                 1       // Whether the hive mind shows dead players as missing in action

+// Plaguemaster
+ttt_plaguemaster_plague_length                 180     // How long (in seconds) before a player with the plague dies ttt_plaguemaster_warning_time                  30      // How long (in seconds) before dying to the plague that the target should be warned.
+Set to 0 to disable ttt_plaguemaster_spread_time                   30      // How long (in seconds) someone with the plague needs to be near someone else before it spreads ttt_plaguemaster_spread_distance               500     // The maximum distance away a player can be and still be infected ttt_plaguemaster_spread_require_los            1       // Whether players need to be in line-of-sight of a target to spread the plague ttt_plaguemaster_immune                        1       // Whether the plaguemaster is immune to the plague ttt_plaguemaster_can_see_jesters               0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the plaguemaster ttt_plaguemaster_update_scoreboard             1       // Whether the plaguemaster shows dead players as missing in action

 // ----------------------------------------

 // GROUPED ROLE SETTINGS